It takes a few seconds to steal from a vehicle, many of these crimes are from unlocked vehicles.

 Park where the vehicle can be well seen, even if it means walking a bit further.
 Don’t park behind bushes, walls or large vehicles because this gives criminals somewhere to hide.
 At night try to park in residential areas because people are more likely to be at home not at work.

-When using a car park, remove all items on display and think out when you will be returning to the car – will it be dark, if so is there a safer area to park nearer to a street light.
+When using a car park, remove all items on display and think about when you will be returning to the car – will it be dark, if so is there a safer area to park nearer to a street light.

 Consider steering locks, alarms, tracking devices and immobilisers and if you have them, use them.

 Use anti-tamper or security screws on your registration plate – they can be easily fitted but can’t be removed using standard tools.
-These area available from various online retailers, DIY and vehicle maintenance stores.
+These are available from various online retailers, DIY and vehicle maintenance stores.

 HGV’s and plant are often targeted for diesel theft.
 Devices are available to buy to help combat this however good security of compounds, lighting, good quality CCTV and natural surveillance will all help to deter this type of crime.